-The cost to implement the entire ATMP network is estimated to be approximately \$27 million.
-Over the 17 year implementation horizon of the ATMP, this equates to approximately \$1.6 million per year.
-Since many of the ATMP facilities are can be implemented and funded through roadway reconstruction projects, the annual budget designated specifically for implementation of the ATMP is expected to be less than \$1.6 million.
+The cost to implement the City's portion of the ATMP network is estimated to be approximately \$27 million, not including the City's cost-sharing obligations to fund a portion of the approximately \$9 million needed to implement network components of the Regional Cycling Plan on certain Regional roads in the City.
+Over the 17 year implementation horizon of the ATMP, this equates to approximately \$1.6 million per year for the City.
+Since many of the ATMP facilities can be implemented and funded through roadway reconstruction projects, the annual budget designated specifically for implementation of the

+City's portion of the ATMP is expected to be less than \$1.6 million.
 This budget may also be partially funded through gas tax revenue.
 The implementation of Oshawa's Integrated Transportation Master Plan (ITMP), in contrast, will require on the order of \$300 million of capital funding over the same period.